Flickerdeck

 The Story Behind This Deck

-Matthew Clark, known as Maeca Art, is a cartoonist and illustrator based in the Texas Convention scene.
+Matthew Clark, known professionally as Maeca Art, is a cartoonist and illustrator based in the Texas Convention scene.
 His artistic journey has always been driven by an interest in art that blurs the lines between reality and insanity.
-This fascination directly inspired the creation of the Nascosto Tarot, where he sought to manifest a world of "dreamlike decadence" and "vibrant nightmarish imagery" through the tarot system.
+This fascination directly inspired the creation of the Nascosto Tarot, where he sought to infuse each of the 78 cards with a blend of vibrant, nightmarish imagery and rich cultural, historical, and linguistic symbolism.

 Frequently Asked Questions

-How many cards are in the Nascosto Tarot?
+How many cards are in the Nascosto Tarot deck?

-The Nascosto Tarot is a full 78-card deck, adhering to the traditional structure of Major and Minor Arcana.
-This allows for comprehensive readings within the established tarot system.
+The Nascosto Tarot is a full 78-card deck, adhering to the traditional structure of Major and Minor Arcana found in most tarot systems.

-What is the artistic style of the Nascosto Tarot?
+Who is the artist behind the Nascosto Tarot?

 Campaign Stats